christianengineer/christianengineer.github.io/_posts/2023-11-18-smart-ai-contract-analyzer-for-blockchain.md

 ---
-title: Smart AI Contract Analyzer for Blockchain
 date: 2023-11-18
+description: We will be using tools like TensorFlow and scikit-learn for machine learning, NLTK for natural language processing, and Solidity for smart contract analysis.
+layout: article
 permalink: posts/smart-ai-contract-analyzer-for-blockchain
-layout: article
+title: Inefficient Contract Analysis, AI Analytics for Blockchain
 ---

 ## Smart AI Contract Analyzer for Blockchain Technical Specifications